wangy325/snipy/README.md

-# snipy
+## snipy

-all snippets, mostly pys.
+All snippets, mostly pys.